Vegan Vegetarian Recipes

 Topping

-1. Line a 12-inch (30 cm) by 15-inch (37.5 cm) cutting board or tray with cooking parchment by wrapping it around the board and taping it on the bottom.
+1. TO MAKE A BASE FOR THE PIE, line a 12 x by 15-inch (30 x 35 cm) cutting board or tray with cooking parchment by wrapping it around the board and taping it on the bottom.
 Set aside.

-2. Crust: Put almonds in the food processor and process to an almost fine meal.
-Add dates, coconut extract, and water.
-Process until dates are well incorporated.
+2. TO MAKE THE CRUST, place the almonds into the food processor and process to an almost fine meal.
+Add the 15 dates, water, and coconut extract and process until the dates are well incorporated.

-4. Filling: Grind cashews into a fine powder in a blender.
-Add to blender the tofu, dates, coconut milk, coconut and vanilla extracts, and blend to a thick puree on low speed.
+4. TO MAKE THE FILLING, grind the cashews into a fine powdery meal in the blender.
+Add the tofu, the 23 dates, coconut milk, and the coconut and vanilla extracts, and blend to a thick puree on low speed.
 You may need to stop the machine and redistribute the ingredients.
+Alternatively, use the food processor.

-5. Turn out into a medium mixing bowl, and add 1 cup (240 ml) of flaked coconut.
+5. Transfer to a medium mixing bowl, add 1 cup (240 ml) of flaked the coconut, and mix well.

-6. Spread mixture over the top of the prepared date-nut crust, spreading to the edges to cover crust completely.
-Top with the remaining 1 cup (240 ml) coconut.
+6. TO ASSEMBLE THE PIE, spread the mixture over the top of the prepared date-nut crust, spreading to the edges to cover the crust completely.
+Top with the remaining 1 cup (240 ml) of flaked coconut.

 Click here for past cookingwithzel@home.comeonin recipes